houmain/keymapper/README.md

 A cross-platform context-aware key remapper.
 It allows to:

-* Redefine keyboard shortcuts system-wide or per application.
+* Redefine your keyboard layout and shortcuts systemwide or per application.
 * Manage all your keyboard shortcuts in a single configuration file.
 * Change shortcuts for similar actions in different applications at once.
 * Share configuration files between multiple systems (GNU/Linux, Windows, MacOS).